AYCEdemo/emptyx16/src/emptyx16.md

 x   Internal cycle, when branching crosses page boundaries y   Internal cycle, when indexing across page boundaries or STA nnnn,X
-    The CPU doesn't do a read at invalid address unlike older NMOS 6502s
+    The CPU doesn't do a read at invalid address unlike older NMOS 6502s (it will read the last byte again instead)
 ```

 ### Implied or Immediate Operands